TitiFix/Geneweb2/docs/ged/Ged.SPOUSE_TO_FAMILY_LINK.md

 ﻿# Abstract
+Primitive Elements of the Lineage-Linked Form
+The field sizes show the minimum recommended field length within a database that is constrained to fixed length fields.
+The field sizes are in addition to the GEDCOM level and tag overhead.
+GEDCOM lines are limited to 255 characters.
+However, the CONCatenation or CONTinuation tags can be used to expand a field beyond this limit.
+CONT line implies that a new line should appear to preserve formatting.
+CONC implies concatenation to the previous line without a new line.
+This is used so that a text note or description can be processed (word wrapped) in a text window without fixed carriage returns.
+The CONT and CONC tags are being used to extend specified textual values.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />